New York State Community Health Indicator Reports (CHIRS)

 These community statistics are grouped into fifteen health-related topics.
 Each topic contains a series of indicators and an "About" page that provides indicator definitions, data sources and NYSDOH program contact information.

 Data for each health topic can be obtained in two different formats.
-The first option, The New York State Community Health Indicator Reports (CHIRS) (similar to the former County Health Data System (CHDS)) presents over 300 health indicator tables with links to trend graphs and maps.
-Each table contains data for all 62 New York State counties, 8 regions, New York City, the State, excluding New York City, and New York State.
+The first option, The New York State Community Health Indicator Reports (CHIRS) presents 15 thealth topics that include over 300 health indicator tables with links to trend graphs and maps.
+Each table contains data for all 62 New York State counties, 11 Delivery System Reform Incentive Payment (DSRIP) regions, New York City, the State, excluding New York City, and New York State.

 Information can be accessed by selecting one of the health-related topics.
 After selecting a topic, a list of available indicators will appear.
 Indicator data are presented in several different formats.
 The following is a description of each data format.